YaegerKnight/ml-blog/_posts/2022-05-07-redaction-mvp-huggingface.md

 In this post I will:

 - show how I went about thinking through the task
-- showcase some examples of small prototypes I built along the way
+- showcase some examples of small prototypes I built along the way, including the final stage where I built:
+	- an app including everything that would be needed by a final 'deployed' use case of my model
+	- two models working in tandem in the same app (one classification, one object detection)
+	- optional PDF generation of items detected by the model (!)
 - explore why you might want to have a minimal deployed version of your application in the first place!

 # 🐾 Step by step, iteration by iteration